Fürth: Airports

 There was a second airport built at Fürth-Hardhöhe by the Gothaer Waggonfabrik, later called Industrieflughafen.
 It existed from 1919 until 6.
 April 1955.
 1919-1938 Gothaer Waggonfabrik, 1939-1945 Bachmann, v.Blumenthal, 1945-1949 U.S. Army Airfield R-30 and 1949-1955 "International Airport Nürnberg-Fürth".

 Rail

 The first railway line with steam trains in Germany was between Fürth and Nuremberg, and opened on December 7, 1835.
 The locomotive, named Adler (Eagle) was built in Newcastle by Stephenson, the builder of the famous Rocket.
+Fürth main station is served by multiple S-Bahn Lines, Regionalbahn and Regional-Express services and several Intercity and InterCity Express services.
+There is also a number of S-Bahn stations across the city.
 Nuremberg and Fürth are joined by an underground railway (subway) connection.
 In Fürth there are currently seven underground stations: Stadtgrenze (partly in Fürth), Jakobinenstraße, Fürth Hauptbahnhof, Rathaus, Stadthalle, Klinikum, and Hardhöhe.